 Health Indicator Report of Stroke (Cerebrovascular Disease) Deaths

-Three years of data were combined to increase reliability of the estimates.
-For combined years 2015-2017, the highest rate of stroke deaths was seen for Central Utah Local Health District, 45.0 stroke deaths per 100,000 population (stroke as underlying cause).
+Two years of data were combined to increase reliability of the rates.
+For combined years 2019-2020, the lowest rate of stroke deaths was seen for Summit County Health District (stroke as underlying cause).
+The rate for Southeast Utah Health District is also low.

 NotesICD-10 codes I60-I69 (equivalent to NCHS 113 Leading Causes of Death #61: Cerebrovascular Diseases).
 Rates are age-adjusted to the 2000 U.S. standard population using 11 age groups.